robot5000-design/ms4-mc-vinyl/README.md

 ### See the image below for an example of the responsiveness of the site.

 Click the image to be taken to a live demo of the site:
+Sign-In with username: design300   pw: Designing#]= This account will show additional functionality intended for staff with some functionality disabled.

 [![homepage][1]][2]